ClusterHQ/flocker/docs/install/setup-aws.rst

    * `Asia Pacific (Sydney) <https://console.aws.amazon.com/ec2/v2/home?region=ap-southeast-2#LaunchInstanceWizard:ami=ami-bd523087>`_
    * `Asia Pacific (Singapore) <https://console.aws.amazon.com/ec2/v2/home?region=ap-southeast-1#LaunchInstanceWizard:ami=ami-aea582fc>`_

 #.
-Configure the instance.
+Configure the instance:

-   Complete the configuration wizard; in general the default configuration should suffice.
+   Complete each of the steps in the EC2 wizard using the following suggestions (fields not mentioned below can be left with the default configuration):

    * Choose instance type.
      We recommend at least the ``m3.large`` instance size.